Frequently Asked Questions

 Will I be able to take photographs?

-We are very happy for you to take photographs and short video clips at our concerts.
-We ask that you are mindful of disturbing artists and other audience members and suggest that you take pictures and videos during applause breaks.
+We are happy for you to take photos and short videos at our concerts during the applause breaks.
+We ask that you are mindful of disturbing artists and other audience members.
 Please dim the brightness on your phone, and do not use your flash.

 We also regularly take photographs for promotional use, so you may see a professional photographer at our concerts.
 Please ask a member of the front of house team if you have any questions about this.